WahineTech/WahineTech/README.md

 ## Team Members and Assigned Duties

 ### Gaila Galano
+  * Editing the Landing Page

 ### Lana Kawaichi

 ### Christine Uehara
+  * Set up our organization on Github
+  * Created Readme.md file

 ## What is completed so far
 * Landing Page